Columbia Historic Sites

 DESCRIPTION: See evidence that all our Southern kin folks weren’t poor and enslaved before the Civil War.
 This cottage was built in 1855.
 Portraits of the Simons family and their artifacts from professions and religious affiliations are on display.
 The matriarch, Celia Mann, who was a free person of color, arrived in Columbia in 1850; the home includes an 1895 rosewood parlor suite that reflects the family’s significant financial success and status.
 Now home to the Historic Columbia Foundation.

 ADDRESS: 1403 Richland Street, Columbia, SC MAP

 Modjeska Monteith Simpkins House

 DESCRIPTION: From 1931 until her death in 1992, Modjeska Monteith Simpkins constantly made significant contributions to African American public health reform as well as to the national Civil Rights Movement.
-For years, her home served as a meeting place for dignitaries, including Supreme Court Justice, Thurgood Marshall, who litigated Briggs vs. Eliot case in 1954, which became a constituent part of the landmark Supreme Court case, Brown vs. Topeka Board of Education.
+For years, her home served as a meeting place for dignitaries.
+Guests included Supreme Court Justice, Thurgood Marshall, who litigated Briggs vs. Eliot case in 1954, which became a constituent part of the landmark Supreme Court case, Brown vs. Topeka Board of Education.